wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 images: []
 ---

+After having ignored the agent hype for quite a while, I was starting to get that inevitable feeling of being left out.

 I recently came across [this blog post](https://ghuntley.com/agent/) which walks through the basic flow of an agent, and it inspired me to build my own.

-I had already [done some work with agents](https://pablolopezsantori.substack.com/p/q-learning-explained-through-billys) when learning reinforcement learning, so I wanted to see how LLM agents compare to the classic loop of state, action, next state, repeat.
+I had already [done some work with agents](https://pablolopezsantori.substack.com/p/q-learning-explained-through-billys) when learning reinforcement learning, so I wanted to see how LLM agents compared.

-This post is an overview of what agents are, how they work, and how the same ideas show up in LLM agents today.
+This post gives a generic overview of what agents are, how they work, and how the same ideas from agents 15 years ago show up in LLM agents today.

 At the end I share an example of a Software Engineering Agent I've built.

 ## What is an agent?